No Tags Found!

 From India, Bangalore

-On what basis did you calculate/surmise that the MAX expenses towards 'local transportation and stay from one place to another in USA' would be 20 K INR?
+I differ from Dinesh Divekar here.
+On what basis did you calculate or surmise that the maximum expenses towards 'local transportation and stay from one place to another in the USA' would be 20,000 INR?
 Who gave you those figures?

-Generally, the Bond period is decided based on the pay-back period [by when approxly would the cost of training be recouped in the course of sales in India].
-I guess you surely won't be in a position to have the Sales Forecasts for the next few years.
+Two or three years of training bonds are quite common for such foreign training trips.
+Generally, the bond period is decided based on the payback period, by when approximately the cost of training would be recouped in the course of sales in India.
+I guess you surely won't be in a position to have the sales forecasts for the next few years.

 From India, Hyderabad